incoming webhooks

 Send an SMS

-This operation allows you to delete a single SMS to a given recipient.
+This operation allows you to delete a given recipient to a single SMS.

 Required fields